aamnah/.sublime-snippets/README.md

 # .sublime-snippets

 ```
-UPDATE: I have switched to Brackets as my main code editor and the [Brackets Snippets](https://github.com/chuyik/brackets-snippets) extension is way better.
-It has a more user-friendly and easily accessble snippets manager (which also allows `<[CDATA[ ]]>` tags in snippets, unlike Sublime).

-This repo is going to get obsolete.
+NOTE: This repo is going to get obsolete.
 ```
+_I have switched to Brackets as my main code editor and the [Brackets Snippets](https://github.com/chuyik/brackets-snippets) extension is way better.
+It has a more user-friendly and easily accessble snippets manager (which also allows `<[CDATA[ ]]>` tags in snippets, unlike Sublime)._

 Sublime Text snippets for random stuff i need (grunt, bootstrap, vqmod, ocmod etc.)

 To create a new snippet, select **Tools > New Snippet…**.
 Sublime Text will present you with an skeleton for a new snippet.